 - - Districts can employ formal work readiness/work skills testing tools to identify "soft skills" and retention issues.
 These tools are generally administered by contractors;

-- The labor market test can last no more than 45 days from the date of request for TANF:
+- The labor market test can last no more than 30 days from the filing date for TANF:

-However, clients should not have to enter into or remain in the labor market test for 45 days if it is apparent that the client will not benefit from it;
+- - However, applicants should not have to enter into or remain in the labor market test for 30 days if it is apparent that the applicant will not benefit from it;

-- This is particularly true if the client has been through the Pre-TANF Program before; or
+- This is particularly true if the applicant has been through the Pre-TANF Program before; or

-- The client is in crisis or is experiencing hardships that make it unlikely that they will be able to access employment within the 45 days;
+- The applicant is in crisis or is experiencing hardships that make it unlikely that they will be able to access employment within the 30 days;

-- - The labor market test should be monitored closely and may include a worksite assessment for clients who are repeating the Pre-TANF Program.
+- - The labor market test should be monitored closely and may include a worksite assessment for applicants who are repeating the Pre-TANF Program.

 - Pre-TANF Program Activity Options in conjunction with the labor market test.